Certifying rings of integers in number fields: Introduction

 The isomorphism class of a number field can be represented explicitly, for example by a polynomial with integer coefficients and leading coefficient $1$ that is irreducible over $\ZZ$ (and hence $\QQ$).
 This is also a basic way to define number fields in Computer Algebra Systems such as \mbox{PARI}/GP~\cite{PARI2}, SageMath~\cite{SageMath}, and Magma~\cite{Magma} (perhaps relaxing to rational coefficients).
 Given the prime factorization of the discriminant of the defining polynomial, there exist efficient algorithms to determine the ring of integers, e.g.~\cite[Algorithm 6.1.8]{Cohen}, \cite[Chapter III]{Ford}, and implementations are available in various Computer Algebra Systems, including those mentioned before.
-However, these algorithms are quite involved.
-In order to work with rings of integers inside a proof assistant ---Lean 4 in our case--- we therefore opted for a \emph{certification} approach.
-Given a basis for the ring of integers, e.g. computed by an external Computer Algebra System or extracted from some database, we let SageMath compute a certificate which is checked in Lean to certify the correctness of the ring of integers.
-In fact, our SageMath code outputs a complete proof which Lean can check immediately.
+However, these algorithms are quite involved, which is one reason why we opted for a \emph{certification} approach for rings of integers.
 This is described in Section~\ref{sec:rings-of-integers}, the technical heart of this paper.

 To show the feasibility of our approach, we formally verified several entries in the well known L-functions and modular forms database (LMFDB)~\cite{lmfdb}.
 For various number fields, we verified in Lean the ring of integers, as given by an explicit \emph{integral basis}, as well as the \emph{discriminant} (an integer valued invariant); see Section~\ref{sec:lmfdb}.